-

 Barnsley

-A tall goalscoring forward, Andy Evans had been a trainee with Cardiff City, won a Welsh U21 cap, but drifted through Merthyr and Ebbe Vale to Aberystwyth and a job as a postman.
+A tall goalscoring forward, Andy Evans who made fifteen appearances for Cardiff City, won a Welsh U21 cap, but then drifted through Merthyr Tydfil and Ebbw Vale to Aberystwyth and a job as a postman.
 With Aber he started the 1999/2000 season in goalscoring form and immediately attracted the interest of First Division Barnsley and a £15000 transfer fee.

-After just two appearances he was loaned out to Mansfield Town and Chester City before being allowed to join Stalybridge Celtic, then on to Frickley in September 2001, Belper two years later, and Osset Town in August 2004.
+He was loaned out to Mansfield Town (0 goals in 6 appearances) and Chester City before being allowed to join Stalybridge Celtic, then on to Frickley in September 2001, Belper two years later, and Osset Town in August 2004.
 By March 2008 Andy was again playing for Aberystwyth.

 Jamie Hughes